Resource Pools

 Amount

-Determines the number of resources that the job requires from the Resource Pool.
+Determines the number of resources in the pool that the job requires to run.